About the Department of Endocrinology at Children’s Hospital Colorado

 Multiple locations for care

-- Our clinics are held at Children's Hospital Colorado's main campus in Aurora, Colorado, as well as at our Network of Care locations in Broomfield, Littleton, Parker and Colorado Springs.
+- Our clinics are held at Children's Hospital Colorado's Anschutz Medical Campus in Aurora, Colorado, as well as at our Network of Care locations in Broomfield, Littleton, Parker and Colorado Springs.

 - The Barbara Davis Center for Childhood Diabetes is an independent institution that works in partnership with Children's Colorado to diagnose and treat Type 1 diabetes in children and adolescents.
-The Barbara Davis Center is located adjacent to Children's Colorado main campus, on the Anschutz Medical Campus in Aurora, Colorado.
+The Barbara Davis Center is located adjacent to Children's Colorado on Anschutz Medical Campus in Aurora, Colorado.

 Patients are seen by appointment only, with referral from their primary care provider.
 We endeavor to work with primary care providers and with the families of our patients to ensure the highest quality of care.